cpinitiative/usaco-guide/content/2_Silver/Silver_Graphs.md

 ## Overview

  - Prerequisites
  - Depth First Search (DFS)
  - Flood Fill
  - Graph Two-Coloring
  - Cycle Detection

 ## Prerequisites

  - [CSAcademy Graph Theory](https://csacademy.com/lesson/introduction_to_graphs)
  - [CSAcademy Graph Representations](https://csacademy.com/lesson/graph_representation)
-   - Note: DFS is most commonly implemented with adjacency lists
+   - Note: DFS is most commonly implemented with adjacency lists.

 ## Depth First Search (DFS)

 *Depth First Search*, more commonly DFS, is a fundamental graph algorithm that traverses an entire connected component.
 The rest of this document describes various applications of DFS.
-Of course, it is one possible way to implement flood fill.
+Of course, it is one possible way to implement flood fill. *Breadth first search* (BFS) is **not** required for silver.

  - [CSES Building Roads](https://cses.fi/problemset/task/1666)